Meta Programming

 TBD: Transparently pass custom meta programs to roslyn source generators?

 TBD: Allow compile time code to build code using (perhaps) a builder pattern.
 TypeBuilder, FunctionBuilder and CodeBuilder.
+Building the structure is not the problem, but the function body is.
+How to add the actual code (CodeBuilder)?

 TBD: Give compile time code access to the type info of source code and possibly extend the source code.
 The original code cannot be altered but it can be enhanced or extended.
 Pre and post processing of functions, wrapping of structs, implementing interfaces etc. See also Extensions.
 Also influencing type inferrence desicions the compiler makes for generic or template types.